Blank blank WWII Vehicle and Gun Database

 left corner World War 2 Tank and Gun Database corner lower right outer

-The Inf Tank Mk II was designed in 1937, manufactured by Vulcan Foundry based on the existing fully tracked Matilda and was in use from 1941 to 1943.
+The Inf Tank Mk II was an Infantry Tank designed in 1937, manufactured by Vulcan Foundry, it was based on the fully tracked Matilda chassis and was in use from 1941 to 1943.
+It was commonly called a Matilda III.

 Flag of World War 2 Britain